1992-1996 Ford F-Series pickups (all cabs) and Ford Bronco

 Factory stereo system

 Ford's stock receiver selection ranged from an AM/FM radio to a cassette deck to a top-shelf AM/FM/CD unit with its own amp.
-A wide variety of single-DIN (2" tall) aftermarket receivers will fit neatly into the dash opening, including some with flip-up LCD screens.
+A wide variety of single-DIN (2" tall) or double-DIN (4" tall) aftermarket receivers will fit neatly into the dash opening, including some with flip-up LCD screens.
+You'll need the appropriate dash kit, and we'll include it (and the right wiring harness) at a nice discount with your Crutchfield stereo purchase.

 That amp, which is located above the gas pedal, might be a factor in your stereo installation.
 When you install a new stereo, you can either bypass it (for better sound fidelity) or retain it (which is a simpler installation).
 To bypass it, you'll need to run wiring from the dash to the amp.